-Powdery mildew is one of the most commonly occurring plants problems.
+Powdery mildew is one of the most commonly occurring plant problems.
 It is a fungal disease that affects plant leaves and stems, coating them in what looks like a white or gray powder-like substance.
-Although any plant can get powdery mildew, some are very susceptible, crab apples, cucumbers and all types of squash, lilacs, phlox and roses.
+Although any plant can get powdery mildew, some are very susceptible like, crab apples, cucumbers and all types of squash, lilacs, phlox and roses.
 In severe cases, powdery mildew can even spread to the buds, flowers, and fruits of plants.

 Controlling Powdery Mildew with Baking Soda

 Baking soda has long been used as an inexpensive control for powdery mildew on plants.
-Unfortunately baking soda fungicide is mostly effective as a preventative, offering only minimal benefits after your plants have become infected.
+Unfortunately, baking soda fungicide is most effective as a preventative, offering only minimal benefits after your plants have become infected.
 If you know which plants are susceptible, spraying them weekly with the baking soda recipes, during humid or damp weather, can greatly reduce the incidence of powdery mildew in your garden.